-The server only has a finite amount of resources to parcel out, so intensive applications will regularly struggle to get what they need.
+A shared server only has a finite amount of resources to share out, so will struggle with intensive applications.
 The end result is inconsistent performance, slow loading times and a shoddy experience for the end-user.
-If your website is a major source of leads or sales, this presents a serious shortcoming.
+If your website is a major source of leads or sales, this can be a serious shortcoming.

 Even with high contention, shared hosting can still use sophisticated technology to provide decent performance, at least for sites with low or medium requirements.
-But the fact remains: demanding sites will never get predictable, consistently high performance on anything other than a dedicated platform.
+But still, demanding sites will never get reliable, consistently high performance on anything other than a dedicated platform.

 Cloud servers and cloud hosting: always dedicated on CloudNX